1ud0v1c/nasa-apod/README.md

 ## HomeActivity

-> L’écran d’accueil listera les photos (présentation libre)

 For the HomeActivity, I tried to provide a nice & efficient user experience, thanks to different state.
 If you launch the application without having internet, you will have a screen which gives you a way to relaunch the request, In the same spirit, if you have a timeout or a server issue, you will ended with a different screen.

 <div align="center">